 3. Select drill bits.
 I used lip and spur drill bits (brad point) in medium size, optimized for drilling in wood.
 I wanted to drill holes that are big enough to thread coarse twine through it, but not too big to risk splitting the dry wood.

 4. Drilling.
-It’s easiest if you use some kind of drill stand (available here*) to clamp your drill in place.
+It’s easiest if you use some kind of drill guide (available here*) to keep your drill straigh.
 But if you have a steady hand, it should work out just fine without one.
 If you don’t like to work with power tools or want to do this craft safely with kids, you can use a manual hand drill (available here*) instead.

 5. Holes.
 I selected a bigger headpiece for my wind chime and 5 “tonewoods”.
 So I needed 5 holes in the headpiece an one hole in each tonewood-piece.
 Don’t drill too close to the edge.
 The driftwood will weather over time, and it could split.